 You actually may end up enjoying eating wild game.
 As for me, I’m glad the ‘Squirrel Years’ are long past and I can just enjoy the little furry fellas now as they nibble on acorns outside my living room window.

 ADDENDUM: Chronic Wasting Disease

 Chronic Wasting Disease (CWD) is a neurological (brain and nervous system) disease found in deer, elk, and moose in certain geographic locations in North America.
 While the Pennsylvania Game Commission has not detected CWD in any of Pennsylvania’s deer population, it has been found in Colorado, Illinois, Iowa, Kansas, Maryland, Michigan, Minnesota, Missouri, Montana, Nebraska, New Mexico, New York, North Dakota, Oklahoma, South Dakota, Texas, Utah, Virginia, Wisconsin, West Virginia, Wyoming, Alberta and Saskatchewan.

-The Pennsylvania Game Commission offers precautions that hunters should take to prevent the spread of the disease at the following link:
+The Pennsylvania Game Commission offers precautions that hunters should take to prevent the spread of the disease.

 "Chronic Wasting Overview." http://www.portal.state.pa.us.
 Pennsylvania State Game Commission, n.d.
 Web.
 17 Dec.
 2012. www.portal.state.pa.us/portal/server.pt?open=514&objID=587240&mode=2.

 Nelson, Jennifer, M.S., R.D., Katherine Zeratsky, and R.D..
 "Wild game — A healthy choice? - MayoClinic.com."
 Mayo Clinic.
 N.p., 4 Dec.
 2009.
 Web.
 17 Dec.
 2012. <http://www.mayoclinic.com/health/wild-game/MY01079>.